 An ear infection is caused by a bacterial or viral infection of the fluid within the eustachian tubes of the ear.
 There are many different factors that can lead to an ear infection.
 It can affect the outer, inner, or middle ear.
-Typically, ear infection symptoms can manifest very quickly.
+Typically, the symptoms can manifest very quickly.
 There is often a great deal of pain and discomfort associated with an ear infection.
 The pain is due to inflammation and fluid build-up within the tiny ear spaces located behind the eardrum.

 Sometimes, the discomfort may go away on its own.
 If the pain does not go away, there are clues to whether medical attention is necessary.
 The medical experts at UrgentMED specialize in diagnosing ear infections in babies, children, and adults.
-We want to help you determine if you may need to visit one of our offices for ear infection treatment.
+We want to help you determine if you may need to visit one of our offices for treatment.

 Ear Infection Symptoms in Infants and Young Children